bernar29/SSRF-Vulnerable-WordPress-Plugin-with-mitigation/README.md

 ```
 **License**
 This project is provided as-is for educational use.
 Use responsibly.
 Do not deploy outside of controlled learning environments.
+See [LICENSE](LICENSE).

 >[!IMPORTANT]
 > Use project owner's email listed at [SECURITY.md](SECURITY.md) for reporting violations or information.